BookingSync/datadog-compound-metrics/README.md

     # to have a single metric taking the maximum from these latencies:
     compound_metric.calculation_strategy = :max # :min/:max, in the end it's going to be a method call on the Array end

   DatadogCompoundMetrics.schedule_job # add it to cron jobs end

-# rememeber also to tweak cron poll interval if you are planning to use extended syntax covering seconds and schedule jobs more often
+# remember also to tweak cron poll interval if you are planning to use extended syntax covering seconds and schedule jobs more often
 Sidekiq::Options[:cron_poll_interval] = 10
 ```